 There’s only so much screen time a person can take before she loses her soul.
 (I seem to have misplaced the study link.)

 If your job keeps you at a desk for 8 hours a day, your stress relief needs to be extra-computeral.
 You might not lose your soul…but those extra screen hours will definitely tax your eyes and posture.

 4-You’re so distracted by social notifications that you forgot to add #4 in a list to fifteen and had to embarrassingly place it at the end of the article instead of in it’s cozy and rightful place between 3 and 5.

 This might be more of a personal problem…but maybe you can relate.

 I’ve lambasted social media in this article.
 But really, it’s only as evil as you make it.
 So get some perspective with a week—or month—long social media cleanse.
-Then integrate it back into your life in appropriate doses; 15 minutes a day is plenty.
+Then integrate it back into your life in appropriate doses; 15 minutes a day is more than enough.
 Do weekly daylong fasts to prevent it from hijacking your life.
 And get someone to keep you accountable.

 If you are or want to be your own boss, this minor change could lead to tens of thousands of increased revenue.